lawrencea13/CSharpDiscordStorage/README.md

 4/23/2024 - File system pretty much complete.
 It's ugly af but it works.
 Metadata issues also resolved.

 ## Known Issues
-Currently it's hard to get the GUI to update with what the server currently has because of cross thread operations > Mostly fixed, have a few more tweaks and this will be pretty responsive
+GUI doesn't update for certain operations like deleting a folder.
 Meta data is capped at 25mb(this is the data that identifies all the chunks of the files as well as where they are in the custom file system) due to it being a single file on the server.
 It could be treated similarly to large file uploads and be broken up and recreated at the client level, but this is more of a learning project so there's no need.